 3. Choose whether the filter has to apply to all of the conditions or only some of them.

 4. Select which the first condition is to apply to.
 Usually the condition is a question in the survey, but you can also filter by background information, recipient source etc.

 5. Specify the content of the condition.

 6. If you wish to add several conditions to the same filter, add the next condition with the Plus button on the right and repeat parts 4 and 5.
+You can also copy conditions with the right-most button.
 Make sure that you have selected the correct rule in the step 2 (all of the conditions or only some of them).

 7. Save.
 When you have created the desired filters, you can either activate or deactivate them from the 'Filters' menu on the right.

 8. You can add two different condition groups to the same filter.
 Choose the filter you want to add a group to and click "Add new condition group".